caseyg/awesome/TOPICS.md

 *   [athensresearch/athens](https://github.com/athensresearch/athens) - Athens is no longer maintainted.
 Athens was an open-source, collaborative knowledge graph, backed by YC W21

 *   [documize/community](https://github.com/documize/community) - Modern Confluence alternative designed for internal & external docs, built with Go + EmberJS

+## notion

+*   [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
+It is an open-source alternative to Confluence and Notion.

 ## notion-alternative